 Take a look at the top 10 upcoming bikes in India in the next 2 years – Price, Specs & Launch Date

-The first half of 2017 was majorly about performance bikes and as we prepare to unwind the next half of the current year more bikes will be rolled out from bike makers in India.
+The first half of 2017 was majorly about performance bikes and the trend continues as more new bikes will be rolled out from the bike makers in India in the next 2 years.
 While scooters are back in demand after three decades, the muscular bikes continue to woo enthusiasts in India.
-Evolving from a commuter only market, India is slowly stepping into other segments.
-With this, new makers are making inroads into the largest two-wheeler market globally, which means more new models to cater to the rising customer base in India.
+Earlier known for commuter only market, India is now slowing stepping into other segments.
+Seeing the growing demand for performance bikes and huge potential in the Indian two-wheeler segment, new makers are making inroads into the larger two-wheeler market globally.
+This means more new models to cater to the rising customer base in India.
 Considering that India is about to witness influx of models in the next two years, we bring to you the top ten upcoming bikes in India in 2017 & 2018.

 Expected Price– Rs 1.5 lakh to Rs 1.8 lakh